This page provides important information for users of the Ice binary distribution on Windows platforms.

 Line numbers for stack traces

-If you want line numbers for stack traces, you must also install the PDB (.pdb) files in the GAC.
+If you've installed the Ice assemblies in the GAC and want line numbers for stack traces, you must also install the PDB (.pdb) files in the GAC.
 Unfortunately, you cannot do this using Explorer, so you have to do it from the command line.
 Open a command shell window and navigate to

 C:\Windows is your system root).
 Doing a directory listing there, you will find a directory named